-Encompassing a broad array of high-risk zones such as river basins, flood plains, seismic fault lines and volcanic landforms, the Asian continent and the Pacific region regularly bear the brunt of recurrent floods, cyclones, droughts, landslides, earthquakes and volcanic eruptions.
+The Asian continent and the Pacific region encompass a broad array of high-risk zones such as river basins, flood plains, seismic fault lines and volcanic landforms.
+They regularly bear the brunt of recurrent floods, cyclones, droughts, landslides, earthquakes and volcanic eruptions.

 The combination of urbanisation, deforestation, climate change and higher population densities in disaster-prone areas may result in yet more frequent and intense hazards, which are likely to have an increased impact on a larger number of people in the future.

-In addition, the Commission has funded a number of disaster preparedness programmes in the region since 1996 with the aim to reduce hazard risks and build resilience amongst vulnerable groups in areas that are highly exposed to natural disasters.
+In addition, the Commission has funded a number of disaster preparedness programmes in the region since 1996.
+The aim is to reduce hazard risks and build resilience amongst vulnerable groups in areas that are highly exposed to natural hazards.